 Presbyterian Church of Colombia

-In this compelling context, YAVs will gain a new perspective on what it means to be church through service with the Iglesia Presbiteriana de Colombia or IPC (Presbyterian Church of Colombia), founded in 1856.
-They will live and work alongside the church, learning from and contributing to its holistic witness.
-The program aims to develop globally-minded leaders and cultivate awareness of the interconnections between church and society in the U.S. and Colombia.
+YAVs placed in Colombia gain new perspective on what it means to be church through service with the Iglesia Presbiteriana de Colombia or IPC (Presbyterian Church of Colombia).
+YAVs live with host families in different regions of the country working alongside the church.
+Volunteers learn from and contribute to the IPC’s holistic witness throughout the year.
+YAVs will learn to be globally-minded leaders while cultivating awareness on the interconnections between church and society.

 How do I apply?